lipithat/portfolio/README.md

 - Git/GitHub

 ## ✨ My Favorite Features
-- The Dynamic Background Animation: the website features a moving stars background created using particles.js
+- <b>The Dynamic Background Animation:</b> the website features a moving stars background created using particles.js
-- The Theme: Inspired by <a href="https://ohmyz.sh/"><em>Oh My Zsh</em></a>.
+- <b>The Theme:</b> Inspired by <a href="https://ohmyz.sh/"><em>Oh My Zsh</em></a>.

+## 📈 Future Additions??
+- <b>Additional Projects:</b> I plan on adding more projects showcasing my expertise.
+I'd also like to showcase my artwork.
+- <b>Blog Section:</b> I've always wanted my own work.
+- <b>Light Mode Toggle</b> This is a huge maybe.
+I can't stand light mode and it wouldn't really work with the star particles.

 ## 📜 Getting Started
 To get started with the project locally, clone the repository and run the following commands in your terminal:

-###'npm install'

-## Available Scripts

-In the project directory, you can run:
+###`npm install`
+Installs all the dependencies required to run the project.

-### `npm start`
+###`npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+Runs the app in development mode.
+Open <a href='http://localhost:3000'>http://localhost:3000</a> to view it in your browser.
+The page will reload when you make changes, and you may also see any lint errors in the console.

-### `npm run build`
+###`npm build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+Builds the app for production to the `build` folder.
+The build is minified, and the filenames include the hashes for efficient caching.
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)